How to Build a Financial Safety Net for Financial Security

 Now we'll be taking a look at the third and final step in personal financial planning: building a financial safety net.
-These three financial planning steps are not meant to imply that personal financial planning is a finite exercise, but rather that a complete financial plan includes all three of these steps, each building upon and influencing the others.
+These three financial planning steps are not meant to imply that personal financial planning is a finite exercise, but rather than a complete financial plan includes all three of these steps, each building upon and influencing the others.

 Once you have control over your day-to-day finances and have considered what your long-term financial goals are, you are in the prime position to build a financial safety net that can help prevent financial disasters from disrupting your financial security or goals.

-What is a Financial Safety Net?
+What is a financial safety net?

 A financial safety net is not one savings account or insurance policy, but rather a comprehensive portfolio of risk-reducing measures.
 A financial safety net is meant to protect you and your family, at least in part, from losing your financial security or derailing your long-term financial goals because of some unexpected event like a catastrophic illness or other personal tragedy.
 Though you cannot insure against everything, nor should you try, here are some of the best and most cost-effective measures you can take to begin to build your personal financial safety net.

-1. Start with an Emergency Fund
+Start with an emergency fund